Doug Graham

 RESEARCH INTERESTS

 My research program is somewhat unique in that there isn’t really an overarching disciplinary theme that all my work falls neatly under.
-My tendency is to seize on an interesting question (or set of related questions), recruit students to help answer it, then after a year or two move on to something (sometimes totally) different.
+My tendency is to seize on an interesting question, recruit students to help answer it, then after a year or two move on to something (often completely) different.
 Most of the projects in my lab, in one way or another, have employed molecular markers to infer past demographic and evolutionary events in populations of parasites and human pathogens.
-Past projects have looked at intragenic recombination in rotavirus, positive selection in viral hemorrhagic septicemia virus, and microevolution of rabies virus in Michigan bat populations.
-My students and I recently completed a project looking at the population dynamics of raccoon roundworm in West Michigan.
-And with colleagues in GVSU's Computer Science department, I recently collaborated on a project modeling Ebola diffusion in West Africa.
-Currently, my research students and I are studying social evolution among bacterial symbionts in an interesting tripartite system involving bacteria, nematodes, and insect hosts (some background here).
+Past projects have looked at intragenic recombination in rotavirus, positive selection in viral hemorrhagic septicemia virus, microevolution of rabies virus in Michigan bat populations, the population dynamics of raccoon roundworm in West Michiganmodeling Ebola diffusion in West Africa, and social evolution in bacteria.
+Currently, my lab is using the nematode C. elegans to investigate how the gut microbiome modulates the severity of viral infection.